Access4all/adg/pages/examples/headings/handling/README.md

 ---
-layout: layout
 navigation_title: "Handling"
 position: 1
-lead: "To work through and understand the examples in this chapter, it is good to have a screen reader at hand and know how to handle it.
-In addition to this, there are some tools and bookmarklets that can be a huge help in your development workflow."
-changed: "2018-04-13"
+changed: "2018-04-18"
 ---

 # How to handle headings

+**Headings are solely browsable elements and do not offer any interactivity.
+To work through and understand the examples in this chapter, it is good to have a screen reader at hand and know how to handle it.
+In addition to this, there are some tools and bookmarklets that can be a huge help in your development workflow.**

 ## Keyboard only handling

 For keyboard only users, headings don't offer any special functionality.
 So there's nothing to say here.
-Still, you may want to check out [How to browse websites using a keyboard only](/knowledge/keyboard-only/browsing-websites){.page}.
+Still, you may want to check out [How to browse websites using a keyboard only](/knowledge/keyboard-only/browsing-websites).

 ## Screen reader handling

 For screen reader users, headings offer a lot of special functionalities.
 Here follows a quick nomination of the most important features.
-Besides this, check out [How to read websites using a desktop screen reader](/knowledge/desktop-screen-readers/reading-websites){.page}.
+Besides this, check out [How to read websites using a desktop screen reader](/knowledge/desktop-screen-readers/reading-websites).

 ### Quick navigation